SurgeonTalus/ZoeDepth-GLB-image-activator/README.md

-# ZoeDepth GLB Image Activator Addon
+# ZoeDepth GLB Image Activator Addon for Blender

 ## Overview
 When using **ZoeDepth**'s "Image to 3D" feature, the resulting `.glb` file may lack the image or color information.
 This addon restores the image projection by adding a **Principled BSDF** shader with an **Attribute node** connected to the **Base Color** input.